JohnCHarrington/sqlalchemy-pg-access/README.md

 ## 💬 Feedback

-Open an issue or pull request on GitHub!
-Contributions are welcome.
+Open an issue or pull request — feedback and contributions are very welcome!